Jahidul007/Android-With-JAVA/README.md

 Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.
 See this guide to understand how OkHttp works.

 **Broadcast Receiver**</br>
 A broadcast receiver (receiver) is an Android component which allows you to register for system or application events.
-All registered</br> receivers for an event are notified by the Android runtime once this event happens.</br>
+All registered  receivers for an event are notified by the Android runtime once this event happens.</br>
 The following example demonstrates the registration for the BOOT_COMPLETED event in the Android manifest file.</br>

                 <action android:name="android.intent.action.BOOT_COMPLETED"/>